HenrikAndreas/RawSocket_Message/README.md

-# RawSocket_Chat
+# Message Integrity Media Interim Resolution ( MIMIR )

-RawSocket Chatting Application using its own protocol.
-Connect to a server, send messages to another client
+Sending a message to a LAN device, by using ARP and IPv4